 - Yogurt: The probiotics in yogurt may ease the severity of colds.
 Look for labels that say “live and active cultures” and have added vitamin D.

 - Oatmeal: A fiber in oats called beta-glucan boosts your body’s ability to fight off infections.
 Bonus: Oatmeal smoothies keep you full and happy for longer too (try this classic Oatmeal Smoothie.
 It tastes like a cookie!).

 - Ginger: One of the oldest natural remedies + even more antioxidants.
 Take THAT nasty cold.

-If you’re looking to make this turmeric smoothie for kids, consider adding a few extra berries to make sure that any hint of spinach is covered.
+- Turmeric Smoothie for Kids.
+Add a few extra berries to make sure that any hint of spinach is covered.
 I’d also recommend honey or banana to up the sweetness.
 The fact that this is a turmeric green smoothie can be our little secret.

 - 3 tablespoons old-fashioned rolled oats